Ph-IRES/salvador/README.md

 subdirectory that contains supplementary figures and tables that were published as Supporting Information.

 ## **`final_ figures`**
 subdirectory contains the drafts of figures generated from the R scripts that were included in the main manuscript.
-Also contains another subdirectory `.manuscript_figures` that has the figures with the manually updated labels and legends used in the main manuscript.  `./PHIRES_MetaData.xlsx`
+Also contains another subdirectory `.manuscript_figures` that has the final versions of the figures with the added fish silhouettes and manually updated labels and legends used in the main manuscript.

 ## **`test_outputs`**
-contains outputs from indicspecies, unique taxa, SIMPER, analyses as well as post-hoc tests on bait type and depth category.
+contains outputs from indicspecies, unique taxa, and SIMPER analyses as well as post-hoc tests on bait type and depth category.

 ## **`sandbox`**

-subdirectory contains R scripts from tutorials that were used to construct the scripts for the manuscript.
+subdirectory that contains R scripts from tutorials that were used to construct the scripts for the manuscript.
 It also contains first drafts of R scripts.

 ## **`other_R_files`**
-subdirectory contains old drafts of R scripts that were used but eventually scrapped.
+subdirectory that contains old drafts of R scripts that were used but eventually scrapped.
 Not necessary to generate final figures or do any model testing.

-## **`misc_ igures`**
+## **`misc_figures`**

-subdirectory contains drafts of figures that were NOT included in the main manuscript.
+subdirectory that contains drafts of figures that were NOT included in the main manuscript.

 ## **`log_changes`**
-subdirectory contains coauthor's Chris Bird's descriptions of logged changes in the Github Repository:
+subdirectory that contains coauthor's Chris Bird's descriptions of logged changes in the Github Repository:
 * [Chris's Log of Changes Made on 9/14/2022](log_ceb_2022-09-14.md)
 * [Chris's Log of Changes Made on 7/26/2022](log_ceb_2022-07-26.md)